majbthrd/stm32ecm/README.md

 This is related to [D21ecm](https://github.com/majbthrd/D21ecm/), another CDC-ECM implementation (but for the Atmel SAMD21).

-Testing was done with a Linux host.
+Testing was done with both Linux and Mac OS X Lion 10.7.5 hosts.

+## Alternatives

+Note that my priority going forward is to add the same and additional capabilities to [TinyUSB](https://github.com/hathach/tinyusb); TinyUSB has the added benefit of supporting many different processors.

 ## Usage